gopasspw/gopass/docs/setup.md

 ### Migrating to gopass from Other Password Stores

 Before migrating to gopass, you may have been using other password managers (such as [KeePass](https://keepass.info/), for example).
 If you were, you might want to import all of your existing passwords over.
-Because gopass is fully backwards compatible with pass, you can use any of the existing migration tools found under the "Migrating to pass" section of the [official pass website](https://www.passwordstore.org/).
+Because gopass is fully backwards compatible with pass, you can use any of the existing migration tools found under the "Migrating to pass" section of the [official pass website](https://www.passwordstore.org/), for example [pass-import](https://github.com/roddhjav/pass-import).

 ### Enable Bash Auto completion